GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 You need to supply several kinds of images to be used in the Chrome Web Store and the Google Chrome
 browser:

-- [App icon][3]
+- [Extension icon][3]
 - [Promotional images][4]
 - [Screenshots][5]

 Only the extension icon, a small promotional image, and a screenshot are mandatory.
 However, providing attractive versions of both required and optional images increases your app's chances of getting noticed.
-For example, your app can't be featured unless you provide a large or marquee promotional image.
+For example, your extension can't be featured in marquee unless you provide a marquee promotional image.

 ## App icon

-You must provide a 128x128-pixel app icon image in the [ZIP file of your app][6].
+You must provide a 128x128-pixel extension icon image in the [ZIP file of your app][6].
 Some requirements for the image:

 - The actual icon size should be **96x96** (for square icons); an additional 16 pixels per side